lucasaugustsof/hynix/README.md

 # UI

-A modern and accessible React component library built with TypeScript, Tailwind CSS, and Ark UI.
+A refined collection of accessible and consistent components built with React, Tailwind CSS, and Ark UI — designed for speed, aesthetics, and a flawless experience.

 ## Overview